Representations of Khovanov-Lauda-Rouquier algebras III: Symmetric Affine Type: Convex Orders on Root Systems

 For any $i\neq j$, if $\a_i+\a_j$ were a root, we could replace one occurrence of $\a_i$ and $\a_j$ by the single root $\a_i+\a_j$ to get a smaller solution, contradicting our minimality assumption.
 Therefore $\a_i+\a_j$ is not a root for any $i\neq j$.
 This implies that $(\a_i,\a_j)\geq 0$ for $i\neq j$.

-If all $\a_i$ and $\b_j$ are imaginary, this easily leads to a contradiction.
+If all $\a_i$ and $\b_j$ are imaginary, there is a contradiction since there is only one imaginary direction.
 So there exists at least one real root in the equation we are studying, without loss of generality say it is $\a_k$.